azoth-lang/azoth.language.reference/src/pointer-types.md

 Methods can be called on pointers using the `^.` operator.
 When doing so, the pointer is converted to the appropriate type for the self parameter.
 If the self parameter is passed by value then the value pointed to is copied and passed as `self`.
-If the `self` parameter is `ref` or `ref var` the pointer is converted to a `ref` (respecting mutability safety of course).
-Methods whose `self` parameter are `iref` cannot be called because it is not safe to convert a pointer to an `iref`.
-Parameters and return types of methods called through pointers can be any types.